-The simulations were performed using our in-house computational Navier-Stokes code that implements a pseudo-spectral Fourier-Galerkin spatial discretization and an explicit low storage fourth order Runge-Kutta time integration scheme.
-Evaluation of non-linear (advective) terms is performed through the 3/2 de-aliased method \mbox{\cite{ict01}}. \normalfont The grid has $N\times N\times N_3$ points, with $N=2^{10}$ and $N_3=2N$), for a total of $2^{31}$ grid-points.
-Such grid allows to capture all the turbulent scales from the greatest (integral scale $\ell$) to the smallest (Kolmogorov scale $\eta$).
-In fact, it should be noticed that since the turbulence intensity, and thus the dissipation rate, decays in time, the small scales, in particular the Kolmogorov scale $\eta_k$, grow in time.
-Inside the mixing, where the turbulent energy intensity is intermediate between the intensities inside external homogeneous regions, the grid size of 5.86 mm matches the condition $k_{max} \eta \sim 3$ at about two eddy turn over times.
+The simulations were performed using our in-house computational Navier-Stokes code, which implements a pseudo-spectral Fourier-Galerkin spatial discretization and an explicit low storage fourth-order Runge-Kutta time integration scheme.
+Evaluation of the non-linear (advective) terms is performed by means of the 3/2 de-aliased method \mbox{\cite{ict01}}. \normalfont The grid has $N\times N\times N_3$ points, with $N=2^{10}$ and $N_3=2 \; N$), for a total of $2^{31}$ grid-points.
+Such a grid allows us to capture all the turbulent scales from the largest (integral scale $\ell$) to the smallest (Kolmogorov scale $\eta$).
+In fact, it should be noted that since the turbulence intensity, and thus the dissipation rate, decay in time, the small scales, in particular the Kolmogorov scale, $\eta_k$, grow in time.
+The grid size of 5.86 mm inside the mixing region matches the $k_{max} \eta \sim 3$ requirement for about two eddy turnover times.